SpinDoctorMRI/SpinDoctor/README.md

 # SpinDoctor

-SpinDoctor is a software package that performs numerical simulations for diffusion magnetic resonance imaging (dMRI) for prototyping purposes.
+SpinDoctor is a software package that performs numerical simulations of diffusion magnetic resonance imaging (dMRI) for prototyping purposes.

 SpinDoctor can be used